ookiineko/termix_wip/DEVELOPMENT.md

 ## Running

-To load and run an ELF binary, use `tmixldr` with the path to the target ELF program passed to it:
+To load and run an ELF binary, use `tmixldr` and pass the path to the target ELF program to it:

 ```shell
 tmixldr path/to/file